 If you are moving to Canada, you are required to either be coming to study, visit or work.
-And whatever the reason you are required to show proof of fund that covers your expenses for the duration of your visit or the first year if you are applying for studies or work.
+And whatever the reason you are required to show proof of funding that covers your expenses for the duration of your visit or the first year if you are applying for studies or work.

 Living costs in Canada is not the cheapest but it is affordable especially when compared to living cost in the U.S. this is why you are required to show you have enough funds or a sponsor to cater for your needs before you are issued a visa.
 This is so that you don’t become a nuisance or stranded in Canada.

 Canada over the years has provided job vacancies that have seen immigrants move to the country in their thousands if not hundreds of thousands.
 Getting a job in Canada ensures that you can afford to live in Canada comfortably, although living comfortably could mean different things for different people.

 Living comfortably in Canada is being able to pay your bills and whatever you need without flinging.
 Not everyone in Canada can boost living comfortably.

 Average Cost of Living in Canada

 To live comfortably depends on your earnings, the province or city you are residing in, the lifestyle you aim at, and for family members the number of persons in the family.
 On average, a single person living alone in Canada could spend over CAD 2,711 in a month as a living expense.
 For a family of 4 persons, the average monthly expenses are at least CAD 5,230.